 As Portland State University continues to adapt to the rapidly evolving COVID-19 pandemic, sharing timely and accurate information about employee and student vaccinations, cases and testing is important.
-Our Vaccination Requirement Dashboard and Case and Testing Dashboard featured below are updated weekly.
+Information on this page includes our Vaccination Requirement Dashboard and Case and Testing Dashboard as well as specific “Additional Case Information.”
 It is only through the combined actions of each PSU student, faculty and staff member that we will keep our community safe.

 All students and employees who access PSU locations must submit either (1) an attestation confirming the student or employee has been fully vaccinated against COVID-19; or (2) submit a medical or nonmedical exemption.
 The requirement is effective September 7, 2021.

 PSU’s Vaccination Policy applies to full and part-time employees, and all students enrolled in programs with in-person instruction for any portion of their course load.
 It also applies to students who are registered for fully online courses and participate in any on-site or in-person university activity or university-provided or sponsored service.

 Case and Testing Dashboard numbers reflect the total number cases reported, cumulatively, since the beginning of the pandemic.
 COVID-19 case counts are based on positive test results collected by SHAC or positive results reported to SHAC by individuals or the Multnomah County Health Department.
 This dashboard is updated weekly.

 - Monthly and total COVID case counts (based on test results collected by SHAC or results reported to SHAC by individuals or the Multnomah County Health Department); and